attenditechnology/attendi-ios/README.md

 # Attendi Speech Service for iOS

-The Attendi Speech Service iOS SDK provides tools for capturing and processing audio in Android applications.
+The Attendi Speech Service SDK provides tools for capturing and processing audio in iOS applications.
 It includes `AttendiMicrophone`, a customizable SwiftUI component, and `AttendiRecorder`, an asynchronous protocol for low-level audio recording built with Swift Concurrency.

 The SDK is designed with extensibility in mind, supporting plugins to customize behavior like transcription, feedback, and error handling.